PatelUtkarsh/Alfred-Workflow-Upload-S3/README.md

-# Alfred Workflow: Upload Screenshot to Oracle Cloud Object storage using s3 compatible API.
+# Alfred Workflow: Upload Screenshot to Oracle Object Storage

-This workflow helps you upload screenshot in your clipboard or local disk to S3 and put the public url of the image to your clipboard.
+This workflow helps you upload screenshot in your clipboard or local disk to oracle object-storage using s3 compatible API and put the public url of the image to your clipboard.

 ## Overview